 Sessions will focus on major policy updates around the NHS Long Term Plan and the NHS People Plan as well as illuminating fireside chats with the most prominent leaders from the NHS and Government.

 Inspiring and heart-breaking stories from the frontline will help us reflect and learn from the challenges faced by our workforce during Covid-19 and we’ll find out more about the UK’s response and next steps in relation to the pandemic.
 Fascinating case studies from international countries will relay their experiences and learning from coronavirus so we can be better prepared and ready for future events.

 The pandemic has also shone a light on how more needs to be done in terms of prevention and a better joined-up approach between health and social care.
 After many false dawns a panel of experts will debate what integration is possible and what needs to happen.
 We’ll also cover further detail on the successor agency to Public Health England – the National Institute for Health Protection.

 Who’s it for: Senior clinicians and managers working in all sectors of the NHS, adult social care, public health, the VCSE and private sector.

 At the heart of The Healthcare Show is a packed, two-day agenda focused on all aspects of integrated care with leading experts from the world of integrated care providing tangible, real world, successful examples of population health management that could be adopted in your own organisation.

-For 2021, despite the difficulties faced during the pandemic all Integrated Care Systems (ICSs) are still expected to come online by April and Primary Care Networks (PCNs) are slowly taking shape and developing.
+Despite the difficulties faced during the pandemic all Integrated Care Systems (ICSs) are expected to come online by April and Primary Care Networks (PCNs) are slowly taking shape and developing.
 You’ll find out more on all aspects of this from a policy perspective, including developments regarding funding and legislation.